- Who is Open Rights Group?

 If you contribute content to a website that we host (such as a comment, wiki modification, or file upload) Open Rights Group collects information including your name, username, email address, and IP address.
 We retain this information for at least as long as the content is accessible online.
 These details will not be shared with third parties, except where legally required such as to provide a defence from defamation claims and to facilitate resolution of copyright disputes.
 The legal basis for this processing is your consent and we retain this data on the basis of our legitimate interest in maintaining our website.

 If you email a mailing list we host:

 Emails sent to any Open Rights Group hosted public email mailing lists are retained for reference purposes.
 The public mailing list archives are a public resource.
 Mails sent to public lists are not made available except to subscribers.
 The legal basis for this processing is your consent and we retain this data on the basis of our legitimate interests in maintaining our website and archiving information.

 If you contact us by phone, email or in writing:

 If you exchange emails, telephone conversations or other electronic communications with our staff members, our systems will record details of those conversations, sometimes including their content.
-When you contact us, we may keep a record of the communication we have with you.
-The legal basis for this processing is our legitimate interests in operating, managing and developing our organisation and our work.
+We may monitor email traffic data and also the content of email for the purposes of volunteer and membership administration, political advocacy and financial administration

 In the course of our work, we collect information such as the names, contact details and work-related information about individuals and organisations we work with and who contact us, including journalists and media professionals.
 We keep this information in order to invite you to collaborate on and participate in relevant work-related activities.